Staging means how big the cancer is and whether it has spread. Grading means how abnormal the cancer cells look under a microscope.

 - how many of the cells are dividing (the mitotic count)

-These features taken together tell how differentiated the cancer is and its grade.
+These features taken together tell how differentiated the cancer is and the grade.

-Well differentiated carcinomas have fairly normal looking cells that appear to be growing slowly.
+Low grade (grade 1) the cells look similar to normal breast cells and are slow growing.
+These are well differentiated cancers.
 They are arranged in small tubules for ductal cancer and cords for lobular cancer.
 These cancers tend to grow and spread slowly and have a good outlook (prognosis).

-Poorly differentiated carcinomas have abnormal features, tend to grow and spread more quickly, and have a worse outlook (prognosis).
+High grade (grade 3) the cells look very different to normal breast cells and are faster growing, these are poorly differentiated cancers that have abnormal features.
+They tend to grow and spread more quickly and have a worse outlook (prognosis).